December 20, 2025

 Beyond the professional ramifications, perpetuity clauses can affect upon an actor’s personal privacy.
 As the entertainment industry evolves, the boundaries between private and public life become increasingly blurred.

-Perpetuity clauses, by allowing the perpetual use of an actor’s likeness, contribute to this erosion of privacy, exposing individuals to a prolonged and potentially invasive public gaze.
+Perpetuity clauses for actors allowing the perpetual use of their likeness, contribute to this erosion of privacy, exposing individuals to a prolonged and potentially invasive public gaze.

 This lack of control over one’s image raises ethical concerns and highlights the need for greater protection of performers’ personal boundaries.